ethereum/ethereum-org-website/src/content/nft/index.md

 Tokengating is a way of restricting access to something and using tokens as a way to unlock access.
 These things can vary hugely based on the platform but popular examples are gated content, private chat servers, and, in the world of ecommerce, exclusive products.

-A platform that does tokengating will typically ask you to connect your wallet to prove you own the required tokens.
-If you have the tokens you need, you'll get access.
+A platform that does tokengating will typically ask you to connect your wallet to prove you own the required NFT.
+If you have the NFT you need, you'll get access.
 If not, the thing will remain gated.
 NFTs are a great way to do this because of their uniqueness – you can't fake ownership to get the thing.

 Since NFTs are on Ethereum, they can be used to unlock Ethereum tokengates on any platform that implements them.
 A single NFT you own could unlock gated content, private chat servers, and exclusive products across completely different websites and applications.